About Tokopah Falls

 We also noticed some tall but temporary waterfalls as well, which helped to keep our interest in the scenery throughout the hike.

-Moreover, we happened to see some deer on our latest hike in 2005, which further assured us that this part of the ecosystem was more or less healthy and minimally disturbed by man.
+We also happened to see some deer during this mostly flat stretch, which further assured us that this part of the ecosystem was more or less healthy and minimally disturbed by man.

 Eventually after about 1.5 miles into the hike (after crossing over a pair of creeks), the trail started to get rougher as we traversed a large boulder field and gained most of the overall 500ft elevation change.